Which methodological standard for carbon accounting should your company choose?

 Climate consultant

-In the 2000s, a number of different calculation methods were developed to account for a company's greenhouse gas (GHG) emissions.
-These are commonly referred to as carbon accounting.
-In this article, we have chosen to focus on the main reference systems used: GHG Protocol, BEGES and Bilan Carbone.
-Despite their particularities, they are all compatible with the leading ISO standard on the subject, ISO 14064.
+During the 2000s, various calculation methods emerged to account for a company's greenhouse gas (GHG) emissions.
+This is commonly known as carbon accounting.
+In this article, we have chosen to focus on the main frameworks used: GHG Protocol, BEGES, and Bilan Carbone.
+Despite their specific characteristics, they are all compatible with the reference ISO standard on the subject, ISO 14064.

-L'ISO 14064 is a voluntary global standard that provides guidelines for measuring greenhouse gas (GHG) emissions in organizations.
-Published in 2006, its aim is to integrate with other energy and environmental standards.
-All the methods mentioned below are therefore in line with this standard.
+TheISO 14064 is a voluntary global standard that provides guidelines for measuring greenhouse gas (GHG) emissions in organizations.
+Published in 2006, its objective is to integrate with other energy and environmental standards.
+All methods mentioned below are therefore in accordance with this standard.

 ➡️ GHG Protocol

-The GHG Protocol or "Greenhouse Gas Protocol Corporate Accounting and Reporting Standard" is a methodology created in 1998 and now widely adopted internationally.
-This methodology is used as a reference by leading initiatives such as the SBTi and in numerous legislations around the world, such as the European Union's Corporate Sustainability Reporting Directive (CSRD).
+The GHG Protocol or the "Greenhouse Gas Protocol Corporate Accounting and Reporting Standard" is a methodology created in 1998 and now widely adopted internationally.
+This methodology is indeed used as a reference by leading initiatives such as the SBTi and numerous legislations worldwide, such as the European Union and the Corporate Sustainability Reporting Directive (CSRD).

-The GHG Protocol defines 3 scopes categorizing a company's carbon emissions.
-Only the accounting of scope 1, linked to direct emissions, and scope 2, linked to indirect emissions due to energy use, is mandatory within the framework of the methodology.
+The GHG Protocol categorizes a company's carbon emissions into 3 scopes.
+Only Scope 1 accounting, related to direct emissions, and Scope 2 accounting, related to indirect emissions from energy use, are mandatory under the methodology.

-However, the methodology strongly recommends that Scope 3 emissions should also be included, since they cover all emissions generated by a company's upstream and downstream value chain: raw material purchases, transport, product use, waste...
+However, the methodology strongly recommends also accounting for Scope 3 emissions, which encompass all emissions generated by a company's upstream and downstream value chain: raw material purchases, transport, product use, waste, etc.

 ➡️ GRI 305

-The Global Reporting Initiative or GRI, is an independent organization that has developed several standards relating to ESG (Environment, Social and Governance) criteria.
+The Global Reporting Initiative or GRI, is an independent organization that has developed several standards related to ESG criteria (Environmental, Social, and Governance).

-The GRI 305 standard covers all gas emissions generated by a company.
-The GRI 305 recommendations on GHG accounting refer in their entirety to the GHG Protocol methodology.
-The GRI 305 carbon accounting methodology is therefore equivalent to that of the GHG Protocol.
+The GRI 305 standard encompasses all gas emissions generated by a company.
+The GRI 305 recommendations regarding GHG accounting refer entirely to the GHG Protocol methodology.
+Thus, the GRI 305 carbon accounting methodology is equivalent to that of the GHG Protocol.

 ➡️ BEGES

-The BEGES or Bilan des Émissions de Gaz à Effet de Serre, is a mandatory exercise for all companies operating in France with over 500 employees in mainland France and 250 employees in overseas departments and regions.
+The BEGES or Greenhouse Gas Emissions Assessment, is a mandatory exercise for all companies operating in France with more than 500 employees in mainland France and 250 employees in overseas departments and regions.

-All direct emissions (scope 1), energy-related indirect emissions (scope 2) and all significant indirect emissions (scope 3) must be included in the BEGES methodology.
-The BEGES methodology is now in its 5th regulatory version, the latest changes to which were made mandatory in January 2023.
-To find out more, read our article on the subject.
+All direct emissions (Scope 1), energy-related indirect emissions (Scope 2), as well as all significant indirect emissions (scope 3) must be accounted for in the BEGES methodology.
+The BEGES methodology is in its 5th regulatory version, with its latest updates becoming mandatory in January 2023.
+To learn more, read our article on the subject here.

-Significant indirect emissions include indirect emissions associated with energy, transport and products bought and sold.
-These significant indirect emissions are defined after carrying out a BEGES that is as exhaustive as possible.
+Significant indirect emissions include those related to energy, transport, and purchased and sold products.
+These significant indirect emissions are defined after conducting the most exhaustive possible BEGES.

 ➡️ Bilan carbone®

-Created by ADEME in 2004, the Bilan Carbone is France's historic methodological standard for quantifying GHG emissions.
+Created by ADEME in 2004, the Bilan Carbone is, in France, the historical methodological standard for quantifying GHG emissions.

-Since 2011, the Association pour la Transition Bas Carbone (ABC), co-founded by ADEME and APCC (Association des Professionnels en Conseil Climat Energie et Environnement), has been promoting and distributing the Bilan Carbone® brand and methodology.
+Since 2011, the Association for Low Carbon Transition (ABC), co-founded by ADEME and APCC (Association of Climate, Energy and Environment Consulting Professionals), has been promoting and disseminating the Bilan carbone® brand and methodology.

 Today, this methodology is widely used and followed by French companies.
-In particular, its dissemination has led to the democratization of carbon accounting and the concept of corporate carbon footprints.
+Its dissemination has notably led to the democratization of carbon accounting and the concept of corporate carbon footprint.

-Despite a certain apparent homogeneity between the various standards and norms, there are nevertheless notable differences in methodologies, scopes and actionability.
+Despite some apparent homogeneity among the various standards and norms, there are nevertheless notable differences in methodologies, scopes, and actionability that should be understood.

-The calculation methods and perimeters taken into account by the existing standards differ in a number of respects:
+The calculation methods and scopes considered by existing standards differ on certain points, including:

 • the carbon footprint of visitor or customer travel is not taken into account in the GHG Protocol,

-• depreciation is generally treated as a "stock" item in the BEGES and as a "flow" item in the GHG Protocol,
+• depreciation is generally treated with a "stock" approach in BEGES and a "flow" approach in the GHG Protocol,

-• Biomass is taken into account differently depending on the methodology used,
+• biomass is accounted for differently depending on the methodologies,

-• investments are not taken into account in the Bilan Carbone®, unlike the BEGES and GHG Protocol,
+• investments are not taken into account in Bilan Carbone®, unlike in BEGES and the GHG Protocol,

-• deductibles no longer exist as a separate item in the BEGES.
+• franchises no longer exist as a separate item in BEGES.

-Another major difference between the standards concerns scope 3.
-The GHG Protocol, unlike the BEGES and Bilan Carbone®, does not require companies to carry out a carbon footprint of upstream and downstream indirect emissions.
-In practice, however, the majority of companies following the GHG Protocol framework do carry out a carbon footprint on their scope 3, notably with a view toobtaining SBTi (Science Based Target initiative)certification .
+Another major difference between the standards concerns Scope 3.
+Indeed, the GHG Protocol does not require companies to conduct a carbon footprint assessment of upstream and downstream indirect emissions, unlike BEGES and Bilan Carbone®.
+In practice, most companies following the GHG Protocol framework still conduct a carbon assessment for their Scope 3, particularly with the aim ofbeing SBTi certified (Science Based Target initiative).

-Finally, these methodologies also require or recommend certain information that goes beyond simple emissions accounting, and which also varies.
+Finally, these methodologies also mandate or recommend certain additional information beyond simple emissions accounting, and these also vary.

-For example, it is compulsory to provide information on the uncertainties associated with emission items in the context of a Bilan Carbone®, whereas this is only optional in the context of a BEGES or GHG Protocol reporting.
+For example, it is mandatory to report uncertainties related to emission sources within a Bilan Carbone® framework, which is only optional under a BEGES or GHG Protocol reporting.

-On the other hand, the transition plan required by the BEGES, comprising an assessment of past actions, medium- and long-term objectives, an action plan and expected volumes of reductions, is not required by other methodologies, although the Bilan Carbone® and GHG Protocol recommend carrying out an assessment of past actions.
+Furthermore, the transition plan required by BEGES, comprising an assessment of past actions, medium and long-term objectives, an action plan, and expected reduction volumes, is not required by other methodologies, although Bilan Carbone® and the GHG Protocol recommend conducting a review of past actions

-Finally, how do you choose the carbon methodology best suited to your company?
+Ultimately, how do you choose the carbon methodology that best suits your company?

-On the whole, the 3 methodological standards described here are broadly similar, equally valid and, if followed rigorously, ensure accurate, actionable carbon accounting.
-Measuring GHG emissions is not an end in itself.
-A company's carbon footprint, on the other hand, is a prerequisite for taking concrete action.
+Overall the 3 methodological standards described here are generally similar and equally valid and ensure, if rigorously followed, precise and actionable carbon accounting.
+Measuring GHG emissions is certainly not an end in itself.
+The corporate carbon assessment is, however, the necessary prerequisite for any concrete action.

-Whether you're looking to carry out your first carbon footprint measurement, or set up a regular carbon measurement program, it' s important to set high standards for the quality of your carbon accounting from the outset, otherwise you won't be able to obtain accounting that can be used to truly decarbonize your business.
+Whether you want to conduct your first carbon footprint assessment or implement regular carbon measurement, it is important from the outset to set a high standard for the quality of the carbon accounting performed, otherwise you may not obtain usable accounting data to truly decarbonize your company.

-Carbon measurement is intended to be a recurring exercise, enabling us to see our efforts over time and to maintain a sound reduction trajectory.
-Companies that are slow to carry out serious carbon accounting of their activities are falling behind when it comes to the future low-carbon transition, from which no organization will escape.
-In any case, serious carbon accounting will require the same level of investment, whatever the chosen methodology.
+Carbon measurement should be a recurring exercise, allowing you to track your efforts over time and maintain a good reduction trajectory.
+Companies that delay in conducting serious carbon accounting for their activities fall behind in the upcoming low-carbon transition, which no organization will escape.
+In any case, seriously conducted carbon accounting will require the same level of investment regardless of the methodology chosen.

-The challenge for companies today is therefore more to commit to regular carbon measurement and, above all, to the actual deployment of reduction actions, than to choose between 3 serious methodological standards.
-That said, in order to choose the methodology best suited to your organization, it is important to consider the regulatory framework in which it operates.
+The challenge for companies today therefore lies more in committing to regular carbon measurement and, above all, to the actual implementation of reduction actions, rather than in choosing between three inherently robust methodological standards.
+That said, to select the methodology best suited to your organization, it is important to consider the regulatory framework in which it operates.

-If you want to commit your company to a serious low-carbon transition, make an appointment with our team to find out how Traace's carbon footprint platform can bring you the highest level of quality on your carbon accounting and enable you to effectively pilot your climate action plan.
+If you wish to commit your company to a serious low-carbon transition, schedule a meeting with our team to discover how the carbon assessment platform from Traace can provide you with the highest quality carbon accounting and enable you to effectively manage your climate action plan.

 Sources